 Operational tools such as the GOC Database (GOCDB) or the Nagios monitoring tools, are key software components for a reliable and stable operation and monitoring of the infrastructure.
-The current set of as basic considered operational tools is inherited from our experiences within EGEEIII.
+The current set of what is considered to be basic operational tools is inherited from the EGEE project series experiences.
 However this might change in the future.
-Still we take this a starting point when comparing the interoperability of different middleware components for each operational tool in our current horizon.
+Still we take this as a starting point when comparing the interoperability of different middleware components for each operational tool in our current horizon.

-Equally operational procedures and policies are needed to enforce the application of the agreed basic set of operational interfaces to be supported by all resources.
-Some old procedures and policies valid in EGEEIII can possibly be adapted, new, not-yet-existent but needed ones have to be identified and split down to requirements.
+Operational procedures and policies are needed as well to enforce the application of the agreed basic set of operational interfaces to be supported by all resources.
+Some of the old EGEEIII procedures and policies may be adapted to the EGI era, while new requirements will have to be identified and turned into new procedures and policies.
 Special focus shall be laid on security.